lh3/kmer-cnt/README.md

 cd kmer-cnt
-make  # C++11 required to compile the two C++ implementations wget https://github.com/lh3/kmer-cnt/releases/download/v0.1/M_abscessus_HiSeq_10M.fa.gz ./kc-c4 M_abscessus_HiSeq_10M.fa.gz > kc-c4.out
+make  # C++11 required to compile the two C++ implementations wget https://github.com/lh3/kmer-cnt/releases/download/v0.1/M_abscessus_HiSeq_10M.fa.gz ./yak-count M_abscessus_HiSeq_10M.fa.gz > kc-c4.out
 ```

 ## Introduction

 K-mer counting is the foundation of many mappers, assemblers and miscellaneous
 tools (e.g. genotypers, metagenomics profilers, etc).
 It is one of the most
-important algorithms in Bioinformatics.
-Here we will implement basic k-mer
+important classes of algorithms in Bioinformatics.
+Here we will implement basic
-counting algorithms but with advanced engineering tricks.
-We will see how far
+k-mer counting algorithms but with advanced engineering tricks.
+We will see how
-better engineering can go.
+far better engineering can go.

 ## Results

-We provide seven k-mer counters, which are detailed below the result table.
+We provide eight k-mer counters, which are detailed below the result table.
 All
 implementations count canonical k-mers, the lexicographically *smaller* k-mer
 between the k-mers on the two DNA strands.